KittyGiraudel/site/_posts/2014-03-25-sassy-matrix-because-one-dimension-wasnt-enough.md

 }
 ```

 See how we check for coordinates validity with our brand new helper?
-I don't know for you, but I think it looks pretty neat!
+I don’t know for you, but I think it looks pretty neat!
 Anyway, to retrieve a value at position (x y), all we have to do is:

 ```scss
 $value: get-entry($matrix,  (1 1)); // 42